tolkit/telomeric-identifier/README.md

 SUBCOMMANDS:
-    explore    Use a search of all substrings of length k to query a genome for a telomere sequence. find       Supply the name of a clade your organsim belongs to. help       Prints this message or the help of the given subcommand(s) search     Search the input genome with a specific telomeric repeat search string.
+    explore    Use a search of all substrings of length k to query a genome for a telomere sequence. find       Supply the name of a clade your organsim belongs to, and this submodule will find all telomeric repeat matches for that clade.
+    help       Prints this message or the help of the given subcommand(s) plot       SVG plot of CSV generated from search or find. search     Search the input genome with a specific telomeric repeat search string.
 ```